nswdpc/silverstripe-csp/README.md

 This module provides the ability to:

-+ Create one or more CSP records and make one of those the base policy for use on the website
++ Create one or more CSP records within the administration area and make one of those the base policy for use on the website
 + Set a CSP record to be report only
 + Collect CSP Violation reports internally via a controller or via a specific URL
 + Add page specific CSP records, which work with or without the base policy
++ Add a per-request nonce

 ## Versioning
 This is the Silverstripe 4.x version of the module, with releases tagged as v0.2 and up